Sensation and PerceptionBy Adam John Privitera

 Humans have the ability to adapt to changes in light conditions.
 As mentioned before, rods are primarily involved in our ability to see in dim light.
 They are the photoreceptors responsible for allowing us to see in a dark room.
 You might notice that this night vision ability takes around 10 minutes to turn on, a process called dark adaptation.
 This is because our rods become bleached in normal light conditions and require time to recover.
 We experience the opposite effect when we leave a dark movie theatre and head out into the afternoon sun.
 During light adaptation, a large number of rods and cones are bleached at once, causing us to be blinded for a few seconds.
 Light adaptation happens almost instantly compared with dark adaptation.
 Interestingly, some people think pirates wore a patch over one eye in order to keep it adapted to the dark while the other was adapted to the light.
 If you want to turn on a light without losing your night vision, don’t worry about wearing an eye patch, just use a red light; this wavelength doesn’t bleach your rods.

 Our cones allow us to see details in normal light conditions, as well as color.
 We have cones that respond preferentially, not exclusively, for red, green and blue (Svaetichin, 1955).
 This trichromatic theory is not new; it dates back to the early 19th century (Young, 1802; Von Helmholtz, 1867).
 This theory, however, does not explain the odd effect that occurs when we look at a white wall after staring at a picture for around 30 seconds.
 Try this: stare at the image of the flag in Figure 3 for 30 seconds and then immediately look at a sheet of white paper or a wall.
 According to the trichromatic theory of color vision, you should see white when you do that.
 Is that what you experienced?
 As you can see, the trichromatic theory doesn’t explain the afterimage you just witnessed.
 This is where the opponent-process theory comes in (Hering, 1920).
 This theory states that our cones send information to retinal ganglion cells that respond to pairs of colors (red-green, blue-yellow, black-white).
 These specialized cells take information from the cones and compute the difference between the two colors—a process that explains why we cannot see reddish-green or bluish-yellow, as well as why we see afterimages.
-Color blindness can result from issues with the cones or retinal ganglion cells involved in color vision.
+Color deficient vision can result from issues with the cones or retinal ganglion cells involved in color vision.

 Some of the most well-known celebrities and top earners in the world are musicians.
 Our worship of musicians may seem silly when you consider that all they are doing is vibrating the air a certain way to create sound waves, the physical stimulus for audition.